JunseongLee98/website-sharer-a3/README.md

 3. Add your IP address to the whitelist (or use 0.0.0.0/0 for Render)
 4. Get your connection string
 5. Set the `MONGODB_URI` environment variable in Render with your connection string

+## A4

+### Deployed Website (Custom Domain + HTTPS)
+- URL: https://YOUR-CUSTOM-DOMAIN-HERE (replace once deployed)

+### What Changed in A4
+- XSS mitigations added on the client when rendering `username`, `description`, and status messages using HTML escaping.
+- Safer preview rendering: plain error strings are inserted via `textContent` instead of `innerHTML`.
+- Deployment instructions updated for custom domain and HTTPS.

+### Custom Domain & HTTPS (Render)
+1. Purchase/claim a domain (e.g., from `https://nc.me`).
+2. In Render, open your Web Service → Settings → Custom Domains → Add Custom Domain.
+3. Copy the provided DNS records and add them at your domain registrar:
+   - Typically a CNAME from `www` → your Render subdomain, and optionally an A/ALIAS for apex.
+4. Wait for DNS to propagate; Render will auto-provision TLS (HTTPS) via Let’s Encrypt.
+5. Set your primary domain in Render and verify the site loads over HTTPS.

+### Custom Domain & HTTPS (Azure App Service alternative)
+1. Deploy Node app to Azure App Service.
+2. In App Service → Custom domains → Add custom domain → Verify via TXT/CNAME.
+3. Map domain (CNAME or A record) at registrar to your Azure app hostname.
+4. Enable HTTPS: TLS/SSL settings → Private Key Certificates (App Service Managed) → Create binding.
+5. Confirm site loads over HTTPS at the custom domain.